BradleyA/Search-docker-registry-v2-script.1.0/.github/ISSUE_TEMPLATE/incident-report.md

     ->

 **Expected results:**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen:

     ->